diojin/mockingjay/docs/distributed.md

 Servers can temporarily extend or customize the functionality of a client by the transfer of executable code.
 Examples of this may include compiled components such as `Java applets` and `client-side scripts such as JavaScript.`

 * Uniform interface
 `The uniform interface constraint is fundamental to the design of any REST service.` The uniform interface simplifies and decouples the architecture, which enables each part to evolve independently.
 The 4 constraints for this uniform interface are:
     1. Identification of resources
     Individual resources are identified in requests, for example using URIs in web-based REST systems.
 The resources themselves are conceptually separate from the representations that are returned to the client.
 For example, the server may send data from its database as HTML, XML or JSON, none of which are the server's internal representation.
     2. Manipulation of resources through these representations
     When a client holds a representation of a resource, including any metadata attached, it has enough information to modify or delete the resource.
     3. Self-descriptive messages
     Each message includes enough information to describe how to process the message.
-For example, which parser to invoke may be specified by an Internet media type (previously known as a MIME type).
+For example, which parser to invoke may be specified by an `Internet media type` (previously known as a MIME type).
     4. Hypermedia as the engine of application state (HATEOAS)
-    Clients make state transitions only through actions that are dynamically identified within hypermedia by the server (`e.g., by hyperlinks` withinhypertext).
+    Clients make state transitions only through actions that are dynamically identified within hypermedia by the server (`e.g., by hyperlinks` within hypertext).
 Except for simple fixed entry points to the application, a client does not assume that any particular action is available for any particular resources beyond those described in representations previously received from the server.
 There is no universally accepted format for representing links between two resources.
 RFC 5988 and [JSON Hypermedia API Language] (proposed) are two popular formats for specifying REST hypermedia links.

-__Applied to web services__
+__Applied to web services__

 Web service APIs that adhere to the REST architectural constraints are called [RESTful APIs].
 HTTP-based RESTful APIs are defined with the following aspects:
 * base URI, such as http://example.com/resources/